 So how do portrait photographers do it?
 How do they keep their subjects feeling relaxed, day in, day out?

 I’ve been shooting portraits for years, and over time, I’ve developed a handful of techniques that help my subjects loosen up.
 While I can’t guarantee that my approach will work for every subject – some subjects are impossible to get through no matter what you do – most of them will rise to the occasion if you can foster the right environment.

 Below, I share my best advice for making your portrait subjects comfortable, so let’s dive right in, starting with my first tip:

 1. Assess the subject’s personality

-Each subject will have a different relationship with the camera.
-Some will have done this before, and will be all business.
-Some will be extroverted and will love the attention.
-Some will be uncomfortable at first, but will open up easily after a little time together.
+Before you take a single photo, consider your subject.
+Everyone has a different relationship with the camera!
+Some subjects will have done portrait sessions previously and may be all business.
+Some will be extroverted and love the attention.
+Others will be uncomfortable at first but will open up after a little time.

 2. Talk with your subject before the session

 Whenever possible, as soon as you meet your subject, introduce yourself.
 Don’t get straight to the photography; instead, ask them how their day is going.
 Get them talking, then explain what you’re going to do and how the session will work.